coreos/butane/docs/development.md

 ## Project layout

-Internally, FCCT has a versioned `base` component which contains support for a particular Ignition spec version, plus distro-independent sugar.
+Internally, Butane has a versioned `base` component which contains support for a particular Ignition spec version, plus distro-independent sugar.
 New base functionality is added only to the experimental base package.
 Eventually the experimental base package is stabilized and a new experimental package